Nanamshruthi/portfolio/README.md

-# 🌐 N Shruthi - Developer Portfolio
+# 🌐 Nanam Shruthi - Developer Portfolio

 Welcome to my personal developer portfolio website, built using **HTML**, **CSS**, and hosted via **GitHub Pages**.
 This site showcases my skills, projects, education, and achievements in the field of software development and data science.